Bl4ckPearl13/WorkTimerApp/README.md

 # WorkTimerApp
-A small app to track your worktime as a developer.
+A small android app to track your worktime as a developer.
 The project was created for the final exam of an android developer course.